-Goalies are going to score fantasy points based off saves and wins.
+Goalies are going to score fantasy points based on saves and wins.
 The negatives will come through goals against.
 We want a high volume of shots because the impact of a goal against isn’t as high.
-For example a goalie allowing two goals on 22 shots is different from a goalie allowing two goals on 40 shots.
+For example, a goalie allowing two goals on 22 shots is different from a goalie allowing two goals on 40 shots.
 That is where finding a goalie who is going to see some shots against will be a positive.
 Now you don’t want to just take goalies on bad teams, because a win is unlikely.

 There will be backup goalies on a slate, and they will often be priced a bit lower because they are not seeing regular time.
 If they are a more popular backup goalie and get more playing time, then they might be higher in price.
-Either way there can be some value here for selecting backup goalies, especially when it comes to GPPs.
+Either way, there can be some value here for selecting backup goalies, especially when it comes to GPPs.
 The public may not know of them, and just simply overlook them for a more notable name.
-In tournaments you can take more chances on a lower owned goalie who is going to see a high number of shots against.
-That doesn’t have to be the case for every goalie you choose, as cash game style goalies can perfectly fit into a tournament style lineup.
+In tournaments, you can take more chances on a lower-owned goalie who is going to see a high number of shots against.
+That doesn’t have to be the case for every goalie you choose, as cash game-style goalies can perfectly fit into a tournament-style lineup.

 Targeting Goalies In Daily Fantasy Hockey

 Now if you are looking to target specific goalies with offensive players, you are going to start with how an overall team defense and style of play is first.
 Bad defenses will allow goals more than goalies will.
 You will also want teams that take a lot of penalties, meaning they are giving up power play chances.
-However there are goalies to target, because not every goalie in this league is going to be good.
+However, there are goalies to target, because not every goalie in this league is going to be good.
 Also not every team is going to have two viable goalies on their roster where they can rest and still have a productive goalie in net.

 You can find goalies that allow more goals based on their goals against average.
-However you are going to want to pair this with shots against for an overall team.
+However, you are going to want to pair this with shots against for an overall team.
 Goalies can also be going through a hot and cold streak, but that isn’t an easy prediction that the streak will continue, because it has to end at some point.
 Teams that allow a lot of goals against are going to be obvious and the goalies within those teams are going to stand out as well.

 NHL Starting Goalies FAQ